Guillamon/master-data-science/Report.md

 As a final step, I wanted to know **when should I cut my data**, since I didn´t want to train with too long or too short time series.
 With the model I found, I performed **multiple forecasts, each beginning at a different month**.
 The month that returned best accuracy would be when my time series should start.

+Also, to mention a fiasco: I **handling outliers by moderating them**, that is changing their values to the minimum or maximum value of a n-tile.
+It worked in the first iterations, when accuracy was still low.
+Later, when accuracy improved the method just worsened forecasts.
+I also tried **Box-Cox tranformations**, and regardless the lambda I used, the same thing happened.

 <h5 align="center"> TESTS OF THE WINNER MODEL, PRETTY SATISFYING </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Forecast_Month.gif width=600>